Best things to do in Athens Greece, panoramic city views from the Ultimate Hills Climb

 Vallianeio Megaron

-Panepistimiou Street, Athens 106 79
+Panepistimiou 32, Athens 106 79

-2-minute walk from Panepistimio Metro (Red Line)
+2-minute walk from Panepistimio Metro (Red Line).use the National Library exit

 End